 - Bamboo wood:: While bamboo isn't technically a wood (it's considered a grass), it is still used to create baseball bats.
 Bamboo is one of the strongest natural materials on the planet so these "wood bats" tend to offer the longest life.
 Their effectiveness may not be up to par in comparison to other wood types, but Bamboo baseball bats will usually come with an extended warranty, which is unheard of from wood bat companies (unless you're Marucci).

-- Composite wood:: Composite wood bats, such as the Baum Bat, tend to last much longer than other wood types.
+- Composite wood: Composite wood bats, such as the Baum Bat, tend to last much longer than other wood types.
 Typically, these composite wood bats have a wooden core with composite material protecting said core.
-Composite material is obviously going to withstand the test of time much longer than any wood, and because of that, these bats should last the longest.
+The composite material is obviously going to withstand the test of time much longer than any wood, and because of that, these bats should last the longest.
 Baum claims that the Baum bat is "indestructible"; a theory that has since been tested by JustBats.

 Type of Ball: